8490

 Sightseeing at the Amsterdam canals

 With its rich history there’s just so much to see at the Amsterdam canals.
 From the Westerkerk to the Anne Frank House and many extraordinary museums, you pass it all along the canals.
-We, personally, think the best way to explore the city is from the water – by a canal cruise, for example.
+We, personally, think the best way to explore the city is from the water – by a Stromma canal cruise, for example.
 But there are more ways to explore Amsterdam.
 We want to point out a few intriguing buildings and bridges.

 Magere Brug Amsterdam